How Do You Get Screened for Sleep Apnea?

 - Neck circumference

-This survey was first developed to screen people during pre-operative assessments.
-It’s also useful in the primary care visit for people complaining of sleep problems.
+This survey was first developed to screen people before surgery.
+It’s also useful in primary care visits for people complaining of sleep problems.1

 Berlin questionnaire (Berlin)

 Some doctors prefer to use the Berlin.
-This questionnaire serves the special interests of doctors whose patients work in occupations where safety is critical (machinery operation or driving, as examples).
+This questionnaire serves the special interests of doctors whose patients work in occupations where safety is critical (machinery operation or driving, for example).
+It has 10 questions that target 3 areas relevant to OSA:1

 - A medical history of high blood pressure or obesity

-Responses are scored in a different analytical process that’s highly sensitive in identifying potential OSA.
+Responses are scored in a different analytical process that’s good at identifying potential OSA.1

 People who drive commercial vehicles are typically required to undergo physical exams under the observation of the Department of Transportation (DOT) to ensure their fitness behind the wheel.
 These tests include screening measures to identify possible OSA.

-If a DOT medical examiner identifies undiagnosed OSA in a patient who’s a driver, that patient will be asked to follow diagnostic and treatment protocols in order to maintain commercial driver’s license (CDL) credentials necessary to keep their jobs.2
+If a DOT medical examiner identifies undiagnosed OSA in a driver, that driver will be asked to follow diagnostic and treatment protocols in order to maintain the commercial driver’s license (CDL) credentials necessary to keep their job.3

 With so many chronic illnesses having confirmed links to untreated OSA (such as heart disease, stroke, and diabetes), some hospitals are turning to sleep navigators to screen for OSA.

-Based on these one-on-one live screenings, they can identify patients who should pursue OSA diagnostic testing in conjunction with other treatment and therapy decisions linked to the chronic health conditions that initially landed them in the hospital.3
+Based on these one-on-one live screenings, they can identify people who should pursue OSA diagnostic testing in conjunction with other treatment and therapy decisions linked to the chronic health conditions that initially landed them in the hospital.4

 What happens next?

-However you’re screened for OSA, if the outcome confirms your suspicion (that you have OSA), you’ll next visit a sleep specialist.
-Following your sleep study, they’ll be better able to guide your therapies so you can enjoy much healthier sleep in the future.
+However you’re screened for OSA, if the screening confirms that you have it, you’ll next visit a sleep specialist.
+Following your sleep study, the sleep specialist will be better able to guide your therapies so you can enjoy much healthier sleep in the future.